zeeshantariq08/filament-attachmate/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](https://github.com/zeeshantariq08/filament-attachmate/blob/main/CHANGELOG.md) for more information on what has changed recently.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](https://github.com/zeeshantariq08/filament-attachmate/blob/main/CONTRIBUTING.md) for details.

-## Security Vulnerabilities

-Please review [our security policy](zeeshantariq08/filament-attachmate/security/policy) on how to report security vulnerabilities.

 ## Credits